glowinthedark/acw/docs/acw47.md

 ## METER DEPENDENCY

-Possible the worse case scenario a processor can run into is the client who is so unsure of themselves that they continuously ask: ï¿½What did the meter say?ï¿½
+Possible the worse case scenario a processor can run into is the client who is so unsure of themselves that they continuously ask: "What did the meter say?"

-This is a sign this poor client has been processed by a processor that used the meter to invalidate the clients data or originationï¿½s.
+This is a sign this poor client has been processed by a processor that used the meter to invalidate the clients data or origination.

-Other clients react negatively, when the processor says: ï¿½ Lets do a review of this area?ï¿½ The client immediately plunges down scale.
+Other clients react negatively, when the processor says: "Lets do a review of this area."
+The client immediately plunges down scale.
 This indicates the constant past invalidation and false indications on the meter.